ewaldmire/ascender/docs/clustering.md

 ### Instance Group Policies

-climber `Instances` can be configured to automatically join `Instance Groups` when they come online by defining a policy.
+ascender `Instances` can be configured to automatically join `Instance Groups` when they come online by defining a policy.
 These policies are evaluated for every new Instance that comes online.

 Instance Group Policies are controlled by three optional fields on an `Instance Group`:

 - `policy_instance_percentage`: This is a number between 0 - 100.
-It guarantees that this percentage of active climber instances will be added to this `Instance Group`.
+It guarantees that this percentage of active ascender instances will be added to this `Instance Group`.
 As new instances come online, if the number of Instances in this group relative to the total number of instances is fewer than the given percentage, then new ones will be added until the percentage condition is satisfied.
 - `policy_instance_minimum`: This policy attempts to keep at least this many `Instances` in the `Instance Group`.
 If the number of available instances is lower than this minimum, then all `Instances` will be placed in this `Instance Group`.
 - `policy_instance_list`: This is a fixed list of `Instance` names to always include in this `Instance Group`.